 Find out whether you are entitled to apply for SU at SU as a foreign citizen.

-The MSc in Social Data Science programme is part of the Faculty of Social Sciences, which is located at the old municipal hospital at City Campus.
+The programme is located at the old Municipal Hospital at City Campus.